 Manager who works part-time to provide support and assistance to faculty

 and staff on any issues relating to research.

-A number of institutional and corporate collaborations for research and consulting have also been established:
+Some of the institutional and corporate collaborations for research and consulting have included:

-- A joint research program is now in place with Duke University's
+- A joint research program with Duke University's